Skip to main content

 Did you know?

-Hemp seed oil research focuses on its unique fatty acid profile — particularly the 3:1 omega-6 to omega-3 ratio and GLA content.
+Hemp seed oil is a plant-based supplement characterized by its unique fatty acid profile, including a favorable 3:1 omega-6 to omega-3 ratio and gamma-linolenic acid (GLA) content.

 Forms of Hemp Seed Oil